agstrc/code-stash/golang/go-read-jjk/README.md

 # go-jjk
-This simple Go program checks for new releases of the Jujutsu Kaisen manga and sends Discord messages via webhooks whenever a new chapter is available.
+I created this simple Go program to notify me about new chapters of the Jujutsu Kaisen manga.
+Yes, I am away that there are easier ways to do this than what I've done, but this was mostly for fun and practice.
-I created this because I honestly always forget released dates.
-Currently, I am periodically running this via cronjob on a remote server.
+The notification is sent via a Discord webhook which is read from a configuration file.